UnconnectedBedna/shrink-backup/README.md

 To create a backup img using recomended size, use the `-a` option and the path to the img file.<br>
 **Example:** `sudo shrink-backup -a /path/to/backup.img`

-Theoretically the script should work on any device as long as root filesystem is `ext4`.
+Theoretically the script should work on any device as long as root filesystem is `ext4` (and experimental `btrfs`).
 But IMHO is best applied on ARM hardware.<br>
 Since the script uses `lsblk` to crosscheck with `/etc/fstab` to figure out where the root resides it does not matter what device it is on.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)